cdong1012/cdong1012.github.io/_posts/2020-12-15-ContiRansomware.markdown

 ## Key findings

 Overall, Conti ransomware is a sophisticated sample with many unique functionalities.
 By sacrificing the tremendous increase in size, the Conti team has implement a really troublesome string encryption method, which ended up taking me a while to go through and resolve all of the strings.

 The encryption scheme is a bit boring with a randomly generated key protected by a hard-coded public RSA key.
-However, the multi-threading encryption is implemented elegantly using a shared structure between all of the threads, which results in an extreme encrypting speed.
+However, the multi-threading encryption is implemented elegantly using a shared structure between all of the threads, which results in extreme encrypting speed.
 Conti also avoids encrypting large files entirely, so it's obvious that the malware authors prioritize speed over encrypting quality.
 With its networking functionality, the ransomware actively looks for available shares on the network to spread its encryption.
 This mainly targets small business and enterprise fields that uses the SMB protocol for file sharing, as we have seen with Advantech, Riverside Community Care, Ixsight Technologies, Total Systems Services, ...

 **NOTE:** For anyone who wants to analyze this sample further, you should set up a folder on your machine and runs the ransomware with the command line argument *"-p [directory]"* to test encryption on that directory only.
 It's a pretty neat way to set up a small environment for testing and dynamic analysis that the authors have provided us with, so huge shoutout to them for that!